 What is the average weight of a residential zero-turn mower?

-What is the weight of a commercial zero-turn mower?
+What is the average weight of a commercial zero-turn mower?

-Can I find the weight of a specific zero-turn mower model?
+What affects the weight of a zero-turn mower?